A message queue I built from scratch.

 Broker->>WAL: append to log file

-Broker->>MemTable: insert in memory
+Broker->>MemTable: insert in skip list

 Broker-->>Client: ok, offset=42

-Note over MemTable: background flush
+Note over MemTable: memtable full

-MemTable->>SSTable: write sorted file to disk
+MemTable->>L0 SSTable: flush sorted file to disk

 flowchart TD